FontBureau/TypeRoof/docs/usage/index.md

 https://www.youtube.com/watch?v=5AY1KnkSOcI

-## Layout: Stage and Actors
+## Layout: Motion Stage

 The concepts of actors on a stage, "Key Moments", and inheritance of property values are central to the animation capabilities of TypeRoof Shell.
-The Layout "Stage and Actors" represents a unified interface that exposes all possibilities under that structure; meanwhile, a Layout like "Videoproof Array V2" intentionally provides a streamlined interface to specific aspects of the animation model.
-Some complexity is inherent because of the generic nature of the "Stage and Actors" Layout.
+The Layout "Motion Stage" represents a unified interface that exposes all possibilities under that structure; meanwhile, a Layout like "Videoproof" intentionally provides a streamlined interface to specific aspects of the animation model.
+Some complexity is inherent because of the generic nature of the "Motion Stage" Layout.
 The UI is intentionally under-designed, presenting another complication; this is a part of the explorative nature of the development process, and subsequent iterations will improve this.